 Pottstown is a medium-sized borough located in the state of Pennsylvania.
-With a population of 22,664 people and 18 constituent neighborhoods, Pottstown is the 38th largest community in Pennsylvania.
-Pottstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 22,600 people and 18 constituent neighborhoods, Pottstown is the 38th largest community in Pennsylvania.
+Much of the housing stock in Pottstown was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Pottstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Pottstown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pottstown are a mix of both white- and blue-collar jobs.
 Overall, Pottstown is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pottstown who work in office and administrative support (16.20%), sales jobs (11.53%), and management occupations (7.02%).
+There are especially a lot of people living in Pottstown who work in office and administrative support (11.82%), sales jobs (11.21%), and management occupations (8.96%).

-In terms of college education, Pottstown is nearly on par with the US average for all cities of 21.84%: 18.07% of adults 25 and older in Pottstown have a bachelor's degree or advanced degree.
+The percentage of adults in Pottstown who are college-educated is close to the national average for all communities of 21.84%: 20.08% of the adults in Pottstown have a bachelor's degree or advanced degree.

-Pottstown is a very ethnically-diverse borough.
+Pottstown is an extremely ethnically-diverse borough.
 The people who call Pottstown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pottstown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pottstown include Irish, Italian, Polish, and English.
+Important ancestries of people in Pottstown include German, Irish, Italian, English, and Polish.

 The most common language spoken in Pottstown is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.